Zamiell/jud6s/docs/room_changes.md

 # Room Changes - Balance

-Some rooms were purely changed for balance reasons.
+Some rooms were purely changed for balance (racing) reasons.
+Rooms with bug fixes are below in a different section.

 <br />